opendaylight/docs/docs/user-guide/l2switch-user-guide.rst

       -  This field is only relevant when "is-learning-only-mode" is set to "false"

+      -  default value is 0

    -  reactive-flow-priority

       -  The reactive flow will be installed with the specified priority

       -  This field is only relevant when "is-learning-only-mode" is set to "false"

+      -  default value is 10

    -  reactive-flow-idle-timeout